How Did I Simplify and Scale the Sky Sports Design System?

 SOLUTION PHASE

-After researching and auditing the challenges, I implemented key actions to establish a strong foundation.
+This phase focused on turning insights into action, building a scalable, maintainable, and developer-friendly design system that supports the entire team.
+Based on research and audit I implemented key actions to establish a strong foundation.
 The first actions were:

-• Rebuilt components to be more lean and easy to use.
+• Rebuilt components to be more lean, responsive and easy to use.

 • Streamlined the typography stack, reducing from 27 to 13 typography ramp, making the system easier to use.